 Another great book by Gladwell, explaining why some people make great decisions, and others don’t.
 This book helped me realize how our instincts can help us succeed and that many times the best decisions we make aren’t based on logic, facts, or reasoning.
 It is based on something Gladwell calls “thin-slicing”, the ability to filter our initial gut feeling to make the right decisions.

 David and Goliath

-The biblical account of David and Goliath is one of my favorite (not because my name is David) but it showed how an underdog can win despite overwhelming odds.
+The biblical account of David and Goliath is one of my favorites (not because my name is David) but it showed how an underdog can win despite overwhelming odds.
 In pure Gladwell fashion, he is able to tell stories about people whose “disadvantage” actually became their “advantage.”
 The struggles many had to face early in their lives, what Gladwell calls “desirable difficulty” became the force to help them change the world.
-This book gives anyone hope to those who thinks their past is something that will hold them back.
+This book gives anyone hope to those who think their past is something that will hold them back.

 This is one of my favorite books of all-time.
 Malcolm Gladwell is a master story teller and his recipe for success is completely unorthodox, but makes total sense.
 He describes why people become successful, from musicians, athletes, to billionaires.
 This book makes you rethink your past and background, and how you are who are because of it.
 Success is far more surprising than you think it is!

 I was an economics major in college, and enjoyed the numbers side and theory of the social science.
 However for many it could boring and something your eyes glaze over one.
 Leavitt is an economist and has taken the theory by applying to everyday living, showing how economics is the root of the decisions we make.

 I have been in different leadership positions that required me to convince and have people buy into my vision, ideas, and strategies.
 This book helped me understand how our psychology works to better communicate our message and why some things stick and go viral, while some fall flat.